Skip to content

 Five practices, one immersion

-Walks through remote sectors of the sanctuary with biologists and caretakers.
-You learn the safety protocols and the rules of coexistence with local wildlife.
+Guided walks through remote sections of the sanctuary with biologists and caretakers.
+You learn the safety protocols and the rules for coexisting with local wildlife.

 2. Native tree planting

-Planting in restoration sectors with follow-up plans.
-What you plant during your visit gets mapped and becomes part of the long-term record.
+Planted in restoration sectors with a monitoring plan.
+What you plant during your visit is mapped and becomes part of the long-term record.

 3. Wildlife monitoring with the team

-Accompanying the technical team on long days of observation, recording, and analysis.
-Learning the protocols that sustain long-term monitoring.
+Join the technical team on long observation, recording, and analysis sessions.
+Learn the protocols behind long-term monitoring.

 Work in the kitchen and aviaries: diets, feeding, clinical observation.
-You leave with an understanding of the complete pre-release rehabilitation cycle.
+You leave with an understanding of the full pre-release rehabilitation cycle.

 5. Enrichment design and construction

-Your time lets you go beyond the one-off activity: you can design new elements, evaluate outcomes, leave improvements to the enrichment program.
+Your time lets you go beyond a single activity: you can design new elements, evaluate results, leave lasting improvements to the enrichment program.

-Conservation is what you do when nobody is watching.
+Conservation is what you do when no one is watching.

 Logistics

 Stays of 5 days to several weeks.
-Lodging in sanctuary infrastructure (cabins + common areas), three meals a day included, permanent team accompaniment.
-The working language is Spanish; the team handles English with international visitors and welcomes bilingual groups.
-Suggested economic contribution scales with length — we coordinate by WhatsApp.
+Accommodation in the sanctuary's infrastructure (cabins + common areas), three daily meals included, permanent support from the team.
+The working language is Spanish; the team handles English with international visitors and bilingual groups are welcome.
+Suggested contribution based on duration — we coordinate by WhatsApp.

 Contribution

 International visitors bring resources, outside perspective, and a global network.
 Each stay funds fieldwork and lets the foundation extend its reach beyond Colombia.
-In exchange, the foundation offers something few places can: real, uncurated access to a serious conservation project.
+In return, the foundation offers something very few places can: real, unfiltered access to a serious conservation project.

 Planning a visit?

-Message us on WhatsApp with your dates, interests, and available time.
-We design the immersion together.
+Write to us on WhatsApp with your dates, interests, and available time.
+We'll design the experience together.